-Licensed Child Care providers are required to complete certain training requirements prior to becoming licensed as well as maintaining 12 clock hours of training annually.
+Licensed Child Care providers are required to complete certain training requirements prior to becoming licensed as well as maintain 12 clock hours of training annually.

 The following is a list of training requirements for licensed Child Care providers: